Camille Rasmussen

 Camille Lund Rasmussen (born 15 June 2004) is a Danish artistic gymnast.
 She represented Denmark at the inaugural junior World Championships.
-She is the 2020 and 2021 Danish senior national champion and is a two-time Northern European champion.
+She is the 2020, 2021, 2022, and 2023 Danish senior national champion and is a two-time Northern European champion.

 Early life

-Rasmussen was born in Copenhagen, Denmark.
+Camille Rasmussen was born in Copenhagen, Denmark.
 She began training in gymnastics when she was five years old.

 Junior gymnastics career

 2016

 Rasmussen competed at her first national championships where she placed first in the espoir division.
 She competed at the Gymnova Cup where she placed third in the all-around in the espoir division behind Lisa Vaelen and Miriam Hamenni.
 She finished the year competing at the Turnkunst International where she placed first in the all-around.

 2017

 Rasmussen competed at the Austrian Team Open and finished third behind Jasmin Mader and Barbora Mokošová.
 She competed at the Nordic Junior Championships where she placed second in the all-around behind Enni Kettunen.
 She finished first on balance beam, second on floor exercise behind Jessica Castles, third on vault behind Kettunen and Sani Mäkelä, and sixth on uneven bars.
 Rasmussen ended the year competing at the Northern European Championships where she placed fifth in the all-around but won gold on floor exercise and silver on vault.